Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 hidden_columns = "long_name expected_date"

-Value : Application code should specify this as a single string containing a space-separated list of field names.
-Lino will automatically resolve this during server startup using
+Value : The default value is an empty set.
+Application code should specify this as a single string containing a space-separated list of field names.
+Lino will automatically resolve this during site startup using lino.core.utils.fields_list().
+The runtime value of this attribute is a set of strings, each one the name of a data element.

-Wildcard columns¶
+Wildcard columns

-this point all columns that have not been named explicitly".
-It can be combined
+The asterisk ('*') in a column specifier is a wildcard and means “insert at this point all columns that have not been named explicitly”.
+It can be combined with explicitly specified names.
+These wildcard columns

 For example: